The Supergirl from Krypton!

 Writer Peter David rebooted the character, introducing Linda Danvers of New Earth in Supergirl vol. 4, #1 (September 1996).
 Linda lives in Leesburg, a reference to Linda Lee Danvers.
 Linda and Matrix merge to create a new Supergirl.
 In issue #51 (December 2000), Linda assembles a new costume based on the 1998 design of Kara In-Ze in Superman: The Animated Series.

-The Pre-Crisis Kara Zor-El returned in the six-part series finale "Supergirl: Many Happy Returns" in issues #75–80 (December 2002–May 2003).
+The Pre-Crisis Kara Zor-El returned in the six-part series finale "Supergirl: Many Happy Returns" in Supergirl #75–80 (December 2002–May 2003).
 In order to prevent the events of Crisis on Infinite Earths, Linda travels backwards in time to replace Kara on Earth-One.
 Linda marries the Superman of Earth-One and they have a daughter named Ariella Kent.

 Supergirl vol 6, 1 (November 2011)Supergirl vol 6, 28 (April 2014)

 Kara Zor-El of Prime Earth first appeared in Flashpoint vol. 2, #5 (October 2011).
-The "New 52" Supergirl is the sole survivor of Argo City.
-Supergirl vol. 6 debuted in November 2011.
+"The New 52" Supergirl is the sole survivor of Argo City.
+Supergirl vol. 6 was published for 43 issues (November 2011–May 2015).
 Kara lives as a high school student adopted by the Danvers, taking the name Linda Danvers.
-Kara becomes a Red Lantern during the "Red Daughter of Krypton" storyline in issue #28 (April 2014).
+Kara became a Red Lantern during the "Red Daughter of Krypton" storyline in issue #28 (April 2014).

 Supergirl: Rebirth 1 (October 2016)Supergirl vol 7, 1 (November 2016)